micdr93/SalesDashp3/README.md

  ### Acknowledgments

 - As always special thanks to my mentor, Dan Hamilton, for his continued guidance and support.
-- Code Institute Tutors for their help along the way.
+- Code Institute Tutors & Community for their help along the way.